 - You might prefer more treble energy.
 The Nio’s treble leans towards more laidback, and there might not be enough to balance out the bass with the M15/M20 modules for you.
 Or heck, maybe you just want a more exciting IEM.

-- I think the Nio has very good macro-details.
-But while it’s definitely not compressed dynamic-wise, I can’t knock the feeling that the way it scales said macro-details is a bit sluggish at times, especially in the bass.
+- I think the Nio has very good macro-dynamics.
+But while it’s definitely not compressed, I can’t knock the feeling that the way it scales gradations is a bit sluggish at times, especially in the bass.
 Ironically enough, I noticed this most using the MX module.

 64 Audio U12t - I think this is the comparison that most people will want to see.
 The U12t, at least in the circles I hang in, is regarded as one of the de-facto kings of the IEM world.
 Sure, some might find it a tad boring, but you’d be hard-pressed to find someone who can make an argument for it being outright bad.
 And really, that’s the U12t’s strength: Audio’s characterized by a series of compromises; the U12t just makes the least amount of them.
 So let’s break-down why:

 - The U12t has the best BA bass response I’ve heard, and when it comes to control and sheer nuance, it does outclass the Nio.
 But it’s still not quite a substitute for a good DD, and the Nio makes this distinction all-too-clear with its more natural timbre and note density.

 - In terms of midrange, the two IEMs are vaguely reminiscent of each other - both are very safe.
 The U12t’s note-weight is dead balanced; the Nio has a little more thickness to its notes.
 Positionally, U12t’s vocals also hang further towards the back, creating a greater sense of depth.